Zakharii-Husar/asm_server/readme.md

 ### 6. Buffer Overflows
 Problem: I faced multiple buffer overflows, especially in the str_cat function, where concatenated strings exceeded the allocated buffer size.

 Solution: I added boundary checks in str_cat to ensure that the total length of the concatenated string never exceeded the buffer size.
 This involved calculating the required space before performing the concatenation and returning an error if the operation would exceed the buffer's capacity.
+Also making sure that the string is null terminated if no length is provided, so str_len can find it.

 ### 7. Debugging Assembly Code
 Problem: Debugging Assembly code proved to be far more challenging than higher-level languages due to the lack of abstractions and minimal debugging tools.